-Wheat is a domesticated cereal grass, probably one of the first domesticated plants since it was the most widely grown in the communities of the Fertile Crescent during the Neolithic Revolution, spreading westwards to become a staple crop in Western Europe and thence to the temperate Americas and the Neo-Europes during the period of colonial expansion.
-It was the major supporting food crop of ancient Egypt, Greece and Rome.
-The seed is a cereal grain that is rich in starch, protein, minerals, and vitamins.
-Wheat is one of the oldest and most important of the cereal crops with thousands of cultivated varieties (cultivars) selection of seed from high-yielding plants led to the development of domestic strains.
+Wheat is a domesticated grass, probably one of the first domesticated plants since it was the most widely cultivated in the communities of the Fertile Crescent during the Neolithic Revolution.
+Wheat was the major staple food crop of ancient Egypt, Greece, and Rome.
+Agriculture spread west from Southwest Asia to become a staple crop in Western Europe – spreading from here to the temperate Americas and the Neo-Europes during the period of European colonial expansion.

 Traditionally there are three major cultivated species of wheat: Triticum aestivum, Common Wheat, used to make bread, T. durum, Durum, used to make pasta, and T. compactum, Dwarf Wheat, used to make cakes, crackers, and pastries.
 However, there are now more than 25,000 cultivars that are the result of complex interbreeding that makes wheat nomenclature extremely complex.
 Since there are various classifications you might find that the same kind of wheat has been given different names depending on your source of information.
 Thousands of agricultural cultivars (domesticated variants) have arisen based on different desired characteristics: growing season (e.g. winter wheat, spring wheat); protein content (soft wheat, hard wheat); quality of the protein gluten (the strength and elasticity that affects formation of dough and rolling); and colour (red, white, or amber).
 Red-brown colouring is due to astringent phenolic compounds so white wheats have fewer phenols and are therefore more mild in flavour.
 The yellow colouration of durum wheat and semolina flour derives from the carotenoid pigment lutein.